Where can an astrologer go to watch a real life rocket launch on the beach? At the Kepler Conference!!

 On Monday we got to visit Kennedy Space Center.
 I was like a little kid in heaven looking at all the launch sites and checking out all the space suits.
 I even got to meet John Blaha, a real astronaut.
-I was a bit tongue tied I was so in awe of him–imagine meeting a person who has been to outer space!
+Imagine meeting a person who has been to outer space!
 But I got him to sign my ephemeris!
 (Such a nice guy!).
 I also went on a simulation of shuttle launch and I got to pretend I was commanding a shuttle.
 Every now and again I had to sit down because I was so overwhelmed by the vastness of space and by how much we don’t know about it.

 I do hope Kepler research continues to go from strength to strength.
 From the buzz created, I really do think we will have a mention in the Big Book of Astrological History.

 If you’re curious about astrology conferences, I’ve written a few reviews of my favourites!